 Drug dealers often sell fentanyl as fake oxycodone.
 Buyers may think they’re getting oxycodone, but they’re getting another opioid drug that has fentanyl and other substances in it.
 On the street, these drugs have nicknames like:

-People take fentanyl to help with pain (e.g., from cancer) that other medicine has not been able to help with.
+People take fentanyl to help with pain (such as cancer pain) that other medicine has not been able to help with.
 Others may use it to get high or to help with sleep.

 Fentanyl is much stronger than oxycodone and many other opioids.
 When fentanyl is taken by mouth or by intravenous (IV) injection, it has a stronger effect than most other opioids.

 The only way to be sure your fentanyl is real is to get it prescribed by a doctor.
 You can take it safely by following your doctor’s directions and taking the recommended dose.
-However, drugs bought on the street are never safe.
+However, drugs you buy on the street are never safe.

 Yes, it can poison you if you take too much.
 Early signs of fentanyl poisoning may include:

 The most dangerous side effect of fentanyl is it can cause you to stop breathing, which can lead to death.

 Yes, fentanyl can be addictive.
 If you use opioids a lot, you may find that you develop a tolerance and need more and more to feel the same effects.
 You can become mentally and physically dependent on fentanyl.